Red Grange: December tour

 Despite the victories, the grueling schedule led to a rise in injuries.
 Grange had been hit in the left arm during the Giants game, causing it to swell by the team's next game against the Providence Steam Roller.
 The pain from the injury was too great for Grange, who could not bring himself to return a punt and allowed it to sail over his head; he was eventually pulled in the 9–6 loss.
-The match was widely criticized by fans and media, with a United News Service article commenting the "Grange bubble appears dangerously near the bursting point.
+The match was widely criticized by fans and media, with one article commenting the "Grange bubble appears dangerously near the bursting point.
 Beneath the withering, pitiless spotlight of publicity, the red-headed youngster's fame may melt away like some of his own ice, leaving only a little dank, malodorous saw-dust."
-College football figures also proclaimed the game as evidence of professional football's inferiority; referee E. J. O'Brien described it as a "dismal failure."
-However, others like Princeton and Yale players Herbert Treat and Carl Flanders defended the sport and the Bears as their schedule was too overwhelming, and the latter added it had "a bright future."
+College football figures proclaimed the game as evidence of professional football's inferiority; referee E. J. O'Brien described it as a "dismal failure."
+However, others like Princeton and Yale University players Herbert Treat and Carl Flanders defended the sport and the Bears.
+Flanders added that, in his view, professional football had "a bright future."

 "I was booed for the first time in my football career in the Boston game," Grange wrote in his autobiography.
 "It made me aware of something I had never thought of before—that the public's attitude toward a professional football player is quite different from the manner in which they view a college gridder.
 A pro's performance is evaluated much more critically and he is less likely to be forgiven when a mistake is made.
 A pro must deliver, or else."

 Following the game, Grange hired E. B. Cooley as his personal doctor.
 Cooley was the father of Grange's friend and personal adviser Marion "Doc" Cooley, who was serving the position alongside their university classmate Dinty Moore.
 At Grange's father's request, his close friend Lyman "Beans" DeWolf also joined the team as a confidant.

 The Bears' next game against a Pittsburgh all-star group saw the team in poor condition; before kickoff, former All-American Bo McMillin visited the team in the locker room and advised Grange to not play upon seeing his arm.
 At the start, only ten players were on the field, forcing Halas to choose between two injured linemen to serve as the required 11th man; center George Trafton was selected as he was able to at least stand and walk.
-Trainer Andy Lotshaw, who had never played football before, was also called to play tackle.
+Trainer Andy Lotshaw, who had never played football, was called upon to play tackle.
 Twelve minutes into the game, Grange attempted to block for halfback Johnny Mohardt, but suffered a torn ligament and a broken blood vessel in his arm, the latter of which resulted in artery hemorrhaging.
 The Bears ultimately lost 24–0.